Research suggests there is a high prevalence of both mental and physical health issues within trafficked populations…

 As estimates of the global scope of human trafficking range from 275,068 to 2 million, this is a major public health concern.
 Understanding and documenting these public health consequences through health research is imperative at both an individual and at a population level.

-Health research in this area involves numerous ethical challenges such as ensuring participant autonomy, confidentiality, safety, and representativeness.
-Currently, there is a dearth of research that explores the experience and perception of the ethical issues involved in conducting research with trafficked populations.
+Research and health care provision in this area involves numerous ethical challenges such as ensuring participant autonomy, confidentiality, safety, and representativeness.
+Currently, there is a dearth of research that explores the experience and perception of the ethical issues involved in conducting research with, and providing health care to, trafficked populations.

 Documenting these issues from the viewpoint of researchers and health service providers will allow identification of the causes and conditions under, which ethical challenges arise and how to best approach them.
 This data can then help to protect vulnerable participants and improve both the quality of research and inform appropriate service provision.